jendrikseipp/vulture/README.rst

-vulture - Find dead code
+Vulture - Find dead code
 ========================

 .. image:: https://travis-ci.org/jendrikseipp/vulture.svg?branch=master
    :target: https://travis-ci.org/jendrikseipp/vulture

 Vulture finds unused code in Python programs.
 This is useful for cleaning up and finding errors in large code bases.
-If you run vulture on both your library and test suite you can find untested code.
+If you run Vulture on both your library and test suite you can find untested code.

-Due to Python's dynamic nature, static code analyzers like vulture are likely to miss some dead code.
+Due to Python's dynamic nature, static code analyzers like Vulture are likely to miss some dead code.
 Also, code that is only called implicitly may be reported as unused.
-Nonetheless, vulture can be a very helpful tool for higher code quality.
+Nonetheless, Vulture can be a very helpful tool for higher code quality.

 Features